spitfire05/SwProjectInterface/readme.txt

 - Cleaned up some SW api code
 - GUI is now a little more sane.
 - Added option to close open project and change the custom preperty name value without restarting the app.
+- Minor CSVImport bugfixes and features
+- Fix bug where it was possible to add same file to project multiple times

 0.0.2.0
 =======